 There are so many wonderful ways to use wild garlic.
 You can eat it raw, pickled or cooked.
 It goes nicely with pretty much any savoury dish and although it is wonderful when in season there are times when you just want that specific flavour without going through too much trouble.
-Spice and herb infused salts are the perfect choice for this and here is how make them.
+Spice and herb-infused salts are the perfect choice for this and here is how to make them.
 You can do this with pretty much any herb but here is my wild garlic salt “recipe”.

 What’s so great about it is that it’s very easy to make yourself.
 All you need is wild garlic and coarse salt.
 It might look fancy but those are the only two ingredients even though it looks like something made in a fancy lab.
 You can use a food processor but a blender or the good old fashioned pestle and mortar would work just as well for this.

 My favourite part of making this is probably forking the herb paste into the salt.
 It is like mixing wet sand and reminds me so much of building sand castles at the beach.
 I probably take way too much pleasure out of making this but I am always guilty of finding joy in everyday tasks.
 Life is too short to not enjoy something like this.

 Not only does the green paste add a beautiful colour to the salt but it also adds nutritional value and an unbeatable taste.
 It looks great on the dinner table and adds a hint of herby garlic taste to any dish.
 Try adding this salt when you boil pasta instead of white salt or simply add it to dressings or scattered on top of anything you put on the barbeque.